 When you’ve been to as many Christmas markets as I have, you get a little blasé about new ones.
 But the 2019 Stallburg market made an excellent impression on me.

-The arcades edging the courtyard house the famous Lipizzaner stallions.
-And these marvellous animals were all at home.
+All of which is jolly nice, but possibly not the actual highlight because the arcades edging the courtyard house the famous Lipizzaner stallions.
+And these remarkable animals were all at home.

 So, every now and then, a white head popped out above a stable door to cast an elegant and superior eye over proceedings.
 You couldn’t go right up to the horses, but you could get within a yard or three.